-- a.
-Project designation: 020414 - b.
-Description - Similar to #3, above, this is an on-line database system with storage and retrieval capabilities.
-It's purpose is to store all data related to the statute descriptions, and historical data pertaining to petitions, exemptions and rule-making actions associated with certain portions of the Federal Aviation regulations. - Various organizations, both private and public, petition the FAA for exceptions, exemptions and changes to the Federal Aviations regulations.
+- Similar to #3, above, this is an on-line data base system with storage and retrieval capabilities.
+Its purpose is to store all data related to the statute descriptions, and historical data pertaining to petitions, exemptions and rule-making actions associated with certain portions of the Federal Aviation regulations. - Various organizations, both private and public, petition the FAA for exceptions, exemptions and changes to the Federal Aviations regulations.
 In certain cases, when these changes are granted, they are permanent in nature; in other cases they are temporary.
-This database enables anyone with the right to know, to extract and review all data pertinent to a given Federal Aviation regulation.

-- Wang VS-100-E

-d.
-Annual operating costs: \$150,000

-5. Aircraft Management Information System (AMIS)

-a.
-Project designation: 090485
+This data base enables anyone with the right to know, to extract and review all such data pertinent to a given Federal Aviation regulation. - c.
+Hardware - Wang VS-100-E - d.
+Annual operating costs: \$150,000 - 5.
+Aircraft Management Information System (AMIS) - a.
+Project designation: 090485 b.
+Description

-- b.
-Description - This is another ATC database system.
-It provides for the storage, retrieval and updating of records pertaining to the FAA aircraft test fleet.
-The FAA maintains a series of test aircraft so that the FAA can determine the various characteristics of commercial and general aircraft. - Operational data pertaining to these aircraft are maintained in a database and are used for a great variety of ATC and FAA purposes. - The purpose of this system is to control, coordinate and allocate the FAA aircraft fleet.
-It is also used to develop statistics stemming from the use of this aircraft fleet to determine the results of flight inspections of various air navigation facilities throughout the U.S. An ancillary purpose of this system is to determine, store and retrieve aircraft flight safety data.
+- This is another ATC data base system.
+It provides for the storage, retrieval, and updating of records pertaining to the FAA aircraft test fleet.
+The FAA maintains a series of test aircraft so that it can determine the characteristics of commercial and general aircraft. - Operational data pertaining to these aircraft are maintained in a data base and are used for a great variety of ATC and FAA purposes. - The purpose of this system is to control, coordinate, and allocate the FAA aircraft fleet.
+It is also used to develop statistics stemming from the use of this aircraft fleet to determine the results of flight inspections of various air navigation facilities throughout the U.S. An ancillary purpose of this system is to determine, store, and retrieve aircraft flight safety data.